maryamsamiei/mu_calculator/README.md

 ```

 ## Output
-Output is a dataframe with gene names in the first column, gene length in the second column, sum EA in the third column, and mu in the fourth column.
+1. Output "mu.tsv" is a dataframe with gene names in the first column, mu of the cases in the second column and mu of the controls in the third column.
+2. Output "distance_matrix.tsv" is a dataframe with gene names in the first column and distance (mu_control - mu_case) in the second column.
+The difference in mu for controls and cases for 1000 random shuffled labels are presented in column names "1" to "1000" and z-scores are presented in the last column.